Applying Sunscreen and Tactile Defensiveness: 8 Easy To Implement Tips

 Wear A Wide-Brimmed Hat And Sunglasses

-Wear a wide brimmed hat to help protect your face, shoulders, an eyes from the sun as well as sunglasses to protect the your eyes.
+Wear a wide brimmed hat to help protect your face, shoulders, and eyes from the sun as well as sunglasses to protect the your eyes.

 Sunscreen Types